Kris Jenner Potentially Gaining Custody Of Rob Kardashian’s Baby, Dream, Amid Alleged Blac Chyna Drug Abuse

 Now that Kris Jenner is being dragged into the custody battle, Rob wants to be on his best behavior to avoid the chance of losing his daughter.

-Of course, if Kris Jenner was to receive full custody, It wouldn’t be that much of a loss for him since the reality star shares a close bond with his mother, whom he knows will take great care of Dream.
+Of course, if Kris Jenner was to receive full custody, it wouldn’t be that much of a loss for him since the reality star shares a close bond with his mother, whom he knows will take great care of Dream.

 It seems that so long as Dream isn’t with Chyna, Rob would be satisfied, but given the fact that he’s been on his best behavior, it doesn’t seem as if the court will take away his rights to custodial rights to care for his child.